 Dame Judi Dench

-Michael is a leading producer of around one hundred West End shows including My Brilliant Divorce, Blue/Orange and The Importance of Being Ernest.
-He is also administrator of the Aldwych Theatre.
+With a hugely distinguished career, Sir Michael is a leading producer of West End shows including My Brilliant Divorce, Blue/Orange and The Importance of Being Earnest.
+He is particularly known for his productions of early works of Harold Pinter, David Hare, Simon Gray, Christopher Hampton and Tom Stoppard.

-Michael is a graduate of Worcester College, Oxford and was a Cameron Mackintosh Professor of Contemporary Theatre at Oxford [1993].
+Michael is a graduate of Worcester College, Oxford and during the 1990s was the 4th Cameron Mackintosh Professor of Contemporary Theatre.

 Credit: Basil Pao

-Michael Palin is a comedian, actor, writer and television presenter who is probably best known for being one of the members of the comedy group Monty Python and for his travel documentaries.
+Sir Michael is a comedian, actor, writer and television presenter, perhaps best known as a member of the iconic comedy troupe Monty Python.

 Credit: L.B.
 Photography